Northwestern Connecticut Transit District: Route 1

 Route 1 is a route serving Winsted, which includes stops at Northwestern Connecticut Community College and other stops in the community.

+Route 1b

+Route 1b is a route serving Winsted, which only stops at Northwestern Connecticut Community College buildings.
+Operating Monday thru Thursday evenings.

 Route 2

-Route 2 serves the town of Litchfield, but also includes stops at the Charlotte Hungerford Hospital in neighboring Torrington.
+Route 2 served the town of Litchfield.
+Service ended in 2023.

 Route 3

 Route 3 serves the city of Torrington.

 Route 5

-Route 5 serves the city of Torrington, and also includes stops at the Charlotte Hungerford Hospital.
+Route 5 serves the city of Torrington, and also includes service to the Charlotte Hungerford Hospital.

-Saturday Torrington Candystriper
+Saturday Torrington

 The district also operates a Saturday-only route in the city of Torrington.